The British Education System

 - ii) Scottish Highers: Students will take at least five subjects at Higher Level, reducing to three or four for their Advanced Higher courses.

 - iii) International Baccalaureate (IB): Increasing numbers of HMC schools are taking pupils for the International Baccalaureate, which is a parallel course to Advanced Levels and equally well used by universities for entry qualifications.
-The IB requires students to take courses in six subjects, three at higher level and three at lower level.
+The IB requires students to take courses in six subjects, three at standard level and three at higher level: English and mathematics are compulsory.
 Students are also required to take a course in the theory of knowledge, to write a long essay and to undertake some community service.
 This course is very similar to the Baccalaureate courses which are commonly studied in Europe.

 How is the daily timetable organised?